January 7, 2016 | By: Kelly Mastin

 Cheerleading is my daughter’s passion, and we’ve been thrilled to find such a great fit for her.
 If you have a child who wants to be a cheerleader, check out local cheer or gymnastics gyms to ask about a team that includes athletes with disabilities.

 For more information, view Episode one of “INCLUDED: Special Needs Cheer Teams.”
 Here are a few more gymnastics and cheer groups on this website: Spirit Xtreme Rejoice! – Special Needs Team, Super Kids, and Special Needs Gymnastics.
-For more options, check out our page on Find Services by County.
+For more options, check out our Find Services, Groups, and Events page.